Sirvelia-Labs/Simple-CSV-Tables/README.md

 ## Installation

-This plugins creates a Custom Post called 'CSV Table', so we recommend updating the permalinks after activation.
+This plugin creates a Custom Post called 'CSV Table', so we recommend updating the permalinks after activation.

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin